CFBCWorks/Independence40SKN/_items/SKN40Book34.md

 title: Coming of Age

-shortdesc: “Coming of Age is a collection of speeches by Hon Dr Denzil L. Douglas, Prime Minister of St. Kitts and Nevis."
+shortdesc: “ “Coming of Age" is a collection of speeches by Hon.
+Dr. Denzil L. Douglas, former Prime Minister of St. Kitts and Nevis, showcasing how visionary leadership can impact regional development."

 categories: [ Political Non-Fiction ]

 alt-text:

 ---

 ##About this Item